 Fighting the DUI Manslaughter Charge

-If you have been arrested for DUI manslaughter in Florida, including Hillsborough, Polk, Pinellas, Pasco, Manatee, or Sarasota County, contact the Sammis Law Firm to discuss ways to aggressively fight the serious charges that have been made against you.
+If you have been arrested for DUI manslaughter in Florida, including Hillsborough, Polk, Pinellas, Pasco, Manatee, or Sarasota County, contact Sammis Law Firm to discuss ways to aggressively fight the serious charges that have been made against you.

 Your freedom and liberty depend on the actions that your attorney takes early in the case, as well as the strategy your criminal defense attorney uses throughout every stage of the investigation and prosecution in court.